The Tole of DLTs and Decentralized Identities

-Because e-commerce is a complex ecosystem made of customers, sellers and distributors, immutably storing data on DLTs has a recognised value in guaranteeing assurance among the different parties.
-In particular, according to our survey participants it enables: 1) tracking product authenticity; 2) creating a more direct link from product to consumers and 3) identity responsibilities without the need of third party auditors.
+Because e-commerce is a complex ecosystem made of customers, sellers and distributors, immutably storing data on DLTs has a recognized value in guaranteeing assurance among the different parties.
+In particular, according to our survey participants, it enables: 1) tracking product authenticity; 2) creating a more direct link from product to consumers and 3) identity responsibilities without the need for third-party auditors.

 Why is self-sovereignty important?

-According to the survey participants, decentralised identities are the only reliable tool for building e-commerce actors' reputation and preventing scams and frauds or white- and black-lists sellers and customers in such complex ecosystems.
-With that, it will allow us to improve product reviews, verifying their authenticity and removing fake ones.
-By overcoming the limitations of Google and Facebook log ins, Decentralised Identity (DID) also allows customers to easily log in into multiple services while maintaining control over their data and avoiding third party reselling; it allows second factor authentication, smooth age verification and guarantees delivery to the correct customer.
+According to the survey participants, decentralized identities are the only reliable tool for building e-commerce actors' reputations and preventing scams and frauds or white- and black-list sellers and customers in such complex ecosystems.
+With that, it will allow us to improve product reviews, verify their authenticity and remove fake ones.
+By overcoming the limitations of Google and Facebook log-ins, Decentralised Identity (DID) also allows customers to easily login into multiple services while maintaining control over their data and avoiding third-party reselling; it allows second-factor authentication, smooth age verification and guarantees delivery to the correct customer.

 These last two are, coincidentally, two of the planned use cases to test IOTA Tools with ENSURESEC partners.
 More will be presented in the future when the project pilots take place.